RockChalkJay/clj-socketio-client/README.md

 (:require [clj-socketio-client.core :as sio])

 (def s (sio/make-socket "http://host:port" event-map))
-(sio/emit! s "message" args optional-unique-id)
+(sio/emit! s :message args optional-unique-id)
 ```
-The event map provided to `make-socket` maps standard or custom socket.io event names to variadic [& args] functions, which will be called asynchronously when messages are received.
+The event map provided to `make-socket` maps standard or custom socket.io event keys to variadic [& args] functions, which will be called asynchronously when messages are received.

 The `args` argument to `emit!` may be a map, a sequential object (list, vector, ...) or a primitive (string, number, true false).
 The arguments are JSON-encoded into an array for transmission.